nicholasss/Plantae/README.md

 # Plantae Server

-A REST API server to track your house plants over time.
+A REST API server to track care and feeding of your house plants.

 This is the server portion of the project.
 There is currently no front-end.

+!
+This is currently a work in progress and may have bugs or malfunction.

 ## Style guide